 All solutions rolled out from innovation follow the same route as our other policies and techniques introduced into the company.
 Policies are reviewed by the senior network managers before they are introduced.
-The rollout process includes implementation plans and, where appropriate, training and dissemination sessions.
+The roll out process includes implementation plans and, where appropriate, training and dissemination sessions.
 We monitor all the projects as they develop and make use of learning and outcomes as they are reported.

-Through the Network Equilibrium project we have developed and successfully trialled our System Voltage Optimisation (SVO) technology which has revolutionised the way we operate our network in real-time and proved the significant network capacity benefits it can offer.
-We are now planning the roll-out of SVO which will enable us to make the most out of our existing network.
+Through the Network Equilibrium project we have developed and successfully trialled our System Voltage Optimisation (SVO) technology which has revolutionised the way we operate our network in real time and proved the significant network capacity benefits it can offer.
+We are now planning the roll out of SVO which will enable us to make the most out of our existing network.

 Innovative solutions can also improve the security of electricity supplies by ensuring generation matches demand in local areas.
 Solutions could enable sections of the electricity network to be run in isolation for short periods of time.
 Distribution network technology will continue to advance and we can gain benefits by adopting it.

 Our experience shows that new solutions available today will become standard in the near future.
 For example, ANM was bespoke when our Low Carbon Hub project started in 2011.
-ANM is now business as usual and we have a framework agreement in place with three vendors, with multiple zones currently active and a plan in place for all of our remaining network to be active by 2021.
+ANM is now business as usual and we have a framework agreement in place with three vendors, with multiple zones currently active.
 A critical evolutionary change is the increase of LCTs such as EVs and electrified heating solutions on the distribution network.
 Challenges and opportunities have been demonstrated by our Electric Nation and FREEDOM projects.